tokio-rs/axum/axum/src/docs/middleware.md

-It's a little more complicated in practice because any middleware is free to return early and not call the next layer, for example if a request cannot be authorized, but its a useful mental model to have.
+It's a little more complicated in practice because any middleware is free to return early and not call the next layer, for example if a request cannot be authorized, but it's a useful mental model to have.

-As previously mentioned its recommended to add multiple middleware using `tower::ServiceBuilder`, however this impacts ordering:
+As previously mentioned it's recommended to add multiple middleware using `tower::ServiceBuilder`, however this impacts ordering:

 ```rust